-A vacant parcel of Ventnor land sitting empty for the past decade could soon become a green, open space oasis.
-But will it pay property taxes?
+Will a vacant parcel of Ventnor land sitting empty for the past decade could soon become a green, open space oasis?
+Will it pay property taxes?

 The proposed Ventnor Memory Park (VMP) received an assortment of zoning and variance approvals from the Ventnor Planning Board on Sept.
 24.

 Also known as a ‘pocket park’, the VMP wants to energize the North Beach section of the city, near the corner of Ventnor & Nashville Ave.
 That intersection is known to have increased need for security and upgrades.

 A quasi-public project, Ventnor Memory Park has three board members.

 During this meeting, Ventnor Commissioner Landgraf needed to recuse himself.
 He had to step away in order to avoid potential conflict of interest.

 Ventnor Memory Park; a small, green oasis in an urban environment.

 - Locked gate with 8-foot tall iron fence surrounding the park.

 - WIFI video surveillance system possibly connected to Ventnor PD.